MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/advanced-collaboration-analytics.md

 #### Known issues

 1. On the time-series charts, last day’s data is empty.
 For example, on 2/17, a time-series chart doesn’t have data for 2/17; so, the data of 2/16 is shown since the lines stop at 2/16.
-1. Widget location customizations on dashboard are yet to be persisted across sessions.
+1. card location customizations on dashboard are yet to be persisted across sessions.
 1. Csv download hasn’t been enabled.
 1. Large events may have a small chance of data categorization error.
 For example, a large team with few guest users may not be categorized as “with guest users”.
 We're making improvements to address this issue.

 #### Remove data obfuscation

-Three widgets - External collaboration activity by team, External collaboration activity by user, and Guest user activity - use data obfuscation (in other words, concealing the data).
+Three cards - External collaboration activity by team, External collaboration activity by user, and Guest user activity - use data obfuscation (in other words, concealing the data).
 To reveal the data, perform the following steps.

 1. Launch the URL [https://admin.microsoft.com/](https://admin.microsoft.com/Adminportal/Home).
 1. Select **ShowAll < Settings < Org settings**.